karlennis/fi_email_automation/document-register/README.md

 # Document Register

-A comprehensive document tracking system for all projects in AWS S3 `planning-docs` folder.
+A comprehensive document tracking and management system for all projects in AWS S3 `planning-docs` folder.

 ## Overview